sjanhunen/dokimazo/papers/one-question.rst

 It turns out that heart and soul are actually the real key words to understanding the greatest commandment.
 And they are, in fact, closely related.
 To see this, we need to go back to the passage in Deuteronomy that Christ was quoting in Mark:

-   [Deu 6:4-6 NKJV] 4 "Hear, O Israel: The LORD our God, the LORD [is] one!
-5 "You shall love the LORD your God with all your heart, with all your soul, and with all your strength.
-6 "And these words which I command you today shall be in your heart.
+   [Deu 6:4-6 KJV] 4 Hear, O Israel: The LORD our God [is] one LORD: 5 And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.
+6 And these words, which I command thee this day, shall be in thine heart:

 Which word is missing here that was present in Mark? *Heart* and *soul* and *strength* (or might) are all present.
 But the word *mind* is absent.
 Why is this significant?

 We must keep in mind that Deuteronomy was written long before Mark, and it was written from a Hebrew perspective.
 The people that Jesus was addressing in Mark were living in a culture that had been influenced by Greek philosophers like Plato for hundreds of years.
 And to Plato, the mind was a big deal.
 In fact, he believed that one could arrive at ultimate or absolute truth through use of the mind or the intellect.
 The mind was so elevated that it had practically become a god.
 The mind was viewed as a central part of the immortal soul.

 But all of this is contrary to a true Scriptural understanding of the mind.
 Scripture teaches that the heart is the deepest part of the person.
+The heart is where our desires, our will, comes from.
 And it is actually the heart that steers the rational mind.
 In Romans chapter 1, Paul describes the sad path of nations that resisted the truth of God and went after idols.
 It started when those nations failed to glorify God as God (Rom 1:21).
 This resulted in their foolish heart being darkened.
 Finally, God gave them over to a reprobate mind that led to all sorts of activities not in line with the heart of God (Rom 1:28).
 Not glorifying God led to a darkened heart which led to a reprobate mind.
 The heart actually steered the mind off course.

 Christ acknowledges the importance of the rational mind as part of a complete person, but I don't believe it was the major focus of his teaching.
 You can see this quite easily by looking at how many times he actually uses the word.
 Just looking at the words spoken by Christ in the book of Mark uncovers the following: